Located in the Oriente Province on the southeast corner of Cuba, the base is about 400 air miles from Miami, Florida.

-A 1934 treaty reaffirming the lease granted Cuba and her trading partners free access through the bay, modified the lease payment from $2,000 in gold coins per year, to the 1934 equivalent value of $4,085 U.S. Treasury dollars, and added a requirement that termination of the lease requires the consent of both the U.S. and Cuba governments, or the U.S. abandonment of the base property.
+A 1934 treaty reaffirming the lease granted Cuba and her trading partners free access through the bay, modified the lease payment from $2,000 in gold coins per year, to the 1934 equivalent value of $4,085 U.S. Treasury dollars, and added a requirement that termination of the lease requires the consent of both the U.S. and Cuban governments, or the U.S. abandonment of the base property.

-Base relations with Cuba remained stable through two world wars and the periods between, and did not significantly change until the Cuban revolution in the late 1950's.
-That revolution led by Fidel Castro, began in the hills of Oriente Province, not far from the base.
+Base relations with Cuba remained stable through two world wars and the periods between, and did not significantly change until the Cuban Revolution in the late 1950s.
+That revolution, led by Fidel Castro, began in the hills of Oriente Province, not far from the base.

 On June 27, 1958, 29 Sailors and Marines returning from liberty outside the base gates were kidnapped by Cuban rebel forces headed by Raul Castro, brother of Fidel, and detained in the hills as hostages until they were finally released 22 days later.

-United States and Cuban relations steadily declined as Fidel Castro openly declared himself in favor of the Marxist line, and began mass jailing and executions of the Cuban people.
+United States and Cuban relations steadily declined as Fidel Castro openly declared himself in favor of the Marxist line, and began the mass jailing and executions of the Cuban people.
 Cuban territory outside the confines of the base limits was declared off limits to U.S. servicemen and civilians on Jan.
 1, 1959.

-Official diplomatic relations with Cuba were severed in January 1961 by President Dwight Eisenhower just prior to the inauguration of President John F. Kennedy.
-At this time, many Cubans sought refuge on the base and many still live and work here today.
+Official diplomatic relations with Cuba were severed in January 1961 by President Dwight Eisenhower, just prior to the inauguration of President John F. Kennedy.
+At this time, many Cubans sought refuge on the base, and many still live and work here today.

 In October 1962, family members of service people stationed here and many base employees were evacuated to the United States as President Kennedy announced the presence of Soviet missiles in Cuba.
-This was the start of the Cuban Missile Crisis which resulted in a naval quarantine of the island until the Soviet Union removed the missiles.
+This was the start of the Cuban Missile Crisis, which resulted in a naval quarantine of the island until the Soviet Union removed the missiles.
 The evacuees were allowed to return to the base by that Christmas.

 Another crisis arose just 14 months later on Feb.
-6, 1964, when Castro cut off water and supply avenues to the base in retaliation for several incidents in which Cuban fishermen were being fined by the U.S. government for fishing in Florida waters.
+6, 1964, when Castro cut off water and supply avenues to the base in retaliation for several incidents in which Cuban fishermen were fined by the U.S. government for fishing in Florida waters.

 For more than 40 years, Guantanamo Bay has been totally self-sufficient with its own power and water sources.